RaulCote/time-travel/readme.md

 - **events delete** - As a user i want to delete an event i'm attending in case i added it by mistake or i changed my mind.
 - **events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend.
 - **event attend** - As a user I want to be able to attend to event so that the organizers can count me in.
+- **profile** - As a user I want to check my profile where i see my description and attending events.
 @todo - check what is in the backlog

 ## MVP